 (3) All records shall be preserved in accordance with the Federal Energy Regulatory Commission's regulations, Title 18, Subchapter C, Part 125, Code of Federal Regulations, entitled "Preservation of Records of Public Utilities and Licensees" as revised, April 1, 199187, which is hereby incorporated by reference into this rule.

-(a) However, all original source documents retained as required by Title 18, Subchapter C, Part 125, Code of Federal Regulations shall be maintained in their original form for a minimum of three years after the date the document was created or received by the utility. (b) The utility shall maintain written procedures governing the conversion of source documents to another medium such as microfilm or microfiche, which procedures ensure the authenticity of documents and completeness of records.
+(a) However, all original source documents retained as required by Title 18, Subchapter C, Part 125, Code of Federal Regulations shall be maintained in their original form for a minimum of three years after the date the document was created or received by the utility.
+The Commission may waive the requirement that documents be retained in their original form upon a showing by a utility that it employs an optical disk imaging system with write-once-read-many capability, or a system that produces comparable results.

+(b) The utility shall maintain written procedures governing the conversion of source documents to another medium such as microfilm or microfiche, which procedures ensure the authenticity of documents and completeness of records.
 Use of the new medium must not inhibit the audit process.
 Records maintained in the new medium must be easy to search and easy to read.

 Specific Authority: 366.05(1), 350.127(2), F.S.